hepsycode/HEPSYCODE-Eclipse-GUI/README.md

  2. Import the plugin projects in the HEPSYCODE-GUI directory in Eclipse.
  3. Use the HEPSYCODE Sirius-based tool to create and edit your HEPSYCODE models.
  4. Generate code from your HEPSYCODE models using the HEPSYCODE M2M XText transformation code.
  5. Simulate your HEPSYCODE models using the HEPSYCODE HEPSIM2 simulator.
-Example are available in the HEPSYCODE-Workbench folder.
+Examples are available in the HEPSYCODE-Workbench folder.

 ## Additional information
 Research publications are available on http://www.HEPSYCODE.com/ and http://www.pomante.net/sito_gg/Publications.htm